 During the war, both sides had celebrated the holiday in their own ways.
 The poignancy of families separated by war gave Christmas even more importance than ever before.
 President Grant knew only too well what the holday had meant to the soldiers in the field and their families at home.
 In trying to unite a nation still deeply divided by the tragedy of war and its often violent aftermath, Grant knew that Christmas was something everyone in all regions of the nation come together about.

 So, while Abraham Lincoln was responsible for Thanksgiving as an official American holiday, (more of that next time) it is to Ulysses Grant that we owe Christmas as the quintessential American celebration.

 For more true tales of the Late Unpleasantness, see Ghosts and Haunts of the Civil War and The Paranormal Presidency of Abraham Lincoln.
-Just released is Ambrose Bierce and the Period of Honorable Strife, published by University of Tennessee Press and chronicling the famous authors wartime service with the Army of the Cumberland and the 9th Indiana.
+Just released, Ambrose Bierce and the Period of Honorable Strife, is published by University of Tennessee Press and chronicling the famous authors wartime service with the Army of the Cumberland and the 9th Indiana.